March 12 - April 25, 2026

 Alicia Adamerovich · Louise Bourgeois · Francesca DiMattio · Tracey Emin · Emma Fineman · Jenna Gribbon · Natalia González Martín · Karyn Lyons · Malù dalla Piccola · Hayal Pozanti · Antonia Showering · Kiki Smith · Penny Slinger · Katy Stubbs.

-Au-delà - Lafayette Anticipations, Paris, FR
+Au-delà - Lafayette Anticipations

 Curated by Agnes Gryczkowska